 One evening, in a suicide survivors group, I listened as a mother described her agony.
 Her young son had died by suicide in the entryway of their community.
 Not long afterward some neighbors called to complain.
 Their apathy amid this family’s crisis was unbearable.

 My brother-in-law was so fed up listening to me cry he told me “to get over it.”
 His wife, my youngest sister, learned to hate me.
 It almost seemed like she was jealous of my pain, maybe just sick of my tears.

 An old friend let me know that people who kill themselves are just trying to hurt the living.
 Well-meaning, perhaps, but hurtful all the same.
 My daughter was not trying to hurt me.
 She was depressed.

 Fortunately, most people are not cruel.
 They go out of their way to try to heal another’s pain.
 My oldest daughter called every day to make sure I was all right.
 My best friend called every night and listened to me cry for hours so I could finally fall asleep.

 My other sister showed up frequently to fill up the fridge and cabinets, even though she lived 10 hours away.
 My neighbor, my friend for years, made sure that my lawn was mowed and the trees and bushes were cared for.
 For years, I didn’t even notice.
 Then I did.

-After ten years, now I notice.
+After more than a decade, now I notice.
 The kindness that others have shown me has helped me to forgive myself.
 Forgiving myself is a wonderful thing.
 It’s brought me back to life.

 If you or someone you know needs help, please contact the National Suicide Prevention hotline at 1-800-273-8255, anytime.